-The majority of Windows users will never need to open Command Prompt as an administrator or elevated Command Prompt as many of the commands can be executed without the elevated Command Prompt.
+The majority of Windows users will never need to open Command Prompt as an administrator or elevated Command Prompt as most of the commands can be executed without the elevated Command Prompt.

 That said, some tasks can only be performed from Command Prompt running with administrator rights, and you get “You may not have permission to perform this operation” or “Access is denied” error when you try to execute certain commands without admin rights.

-In Windows 10, there are a bunch of ways to open Command Prompt as an administrator or run elevated Command Prompt.
+In Windows 10, there are multiple ways to open Command Prompt as an administrator or run elevated Command Prompt.
 You can follow one of the below-mentioned methods to launch Command Prompt as an administrator in Windows 10.

 NOTE: If you’re wondering how to know that the Command Prompt has been launched as an administrator, it’s easy.
-When the Command Prompt is launched with admin rights, the “Administrator” text will appear on the titlebar (see the above picture) of the Command Prompt window.
+When the Command Prompt is launched with admin rights, the “Administrator” text will appear on the title bar (see the picture above) of the Command Prompt window.

 Anyways, below are the methods to open Command Prompt as an administrator in Windows 10.